ryan-mcclue/musings/projects/ble-embedded.md

 openocd -f /usr/share/openocd/scripts/interface/jlink.cfg -f /usr/share/openocd/scripts/target/stm32f4x.cfg
 should open a tcp port on 3333 for gdb

-Seems that an RTOS is a multiprocessing kernel that allows the user to control its scheduling priority?

 The CPU architecture will have an exception (a cpu interrupt) model.
 Here, reset behaviour will be defined. the 32 bit arm cortex-m4 has FPU (a application, m for microcontroller, r high performance real time) TODO(Ryan): avr vs arm vs rsic-v vs x86 vs powerpc vs sparc vs mips